“An excellent lawyer at the top of the game. Very highly regarded…He’s very much in the spotlight.”

 The Canadian Legal Lexpert Directory—Competition Law

-The Best Lawyers in Canada—Competition/Antitrust Law
+The Best Lawyers in Canada—Advertising and Marketing Law; Competition and Antitrust Law

 Expert Guides—Competition and Antitrust